PACKED-vzw/CultURIze/README.md

 ![CulturizeLogo](https://github.com/PACKED-vzw/CultURIze/blob/master/static/assets/logo-culturize-klein.png)

-This is the GitHub repo of the Culturize project.
+This is the GitHub repo for Culturize.

 ## License
-Copyright (c) 2019 PACKED vzw
+Copyright (c) 2019 PACKED vzw.

 All content in this repository is released under the [CC-BY-SA License](https://creativecommons.org/licenses/by-sa/4.0/).
 The code of the Culturize Desktop App is released under the [MIT License](https://opensource.org/licenses/MIT).
 ## About
-CultURIze is a four-step process to make persistent URI's for collection items, using a spreadsheet to record persistent URI's, a desktop app to turn it in a .htaccess file, and a Githubrepo to automate the configuration of an Apache webserver.
+CultURIze is a four-step process to make persistent URI's for collection items, using a spreadsheet to record persistent URI's, a desktop app to turn it in a .htaccess file, and a Githubrepo/CircleCI script to automate the configuration of an Apache webserver.

 CultURIze is made for registrars, curators and managers of small to medium heritage collections.

-More information about the inspiration, governance, and howto's for setting up a Culturize workflow are available on the [CultURIze Wiki](https://github.com/PACKED-vzw/CultURIze/wiki)
+More information about inspiration, governance, and howto's for setting up a Culturize workflow are available on the [CultURIze Wiki](https://github.com/PACKED-vzw/CultURIze/wiki)

 ## CultURIze relies on
 * an Apache webserver